Spantree/elasticsearch-talk/README.md

 #### Dance!

 That's it.
-That's all there is to it
+That's all there is to it.

 You should now be able to access elasticsearch on your machine from a web browser at `http://192.168.80.100:9200`: